mnbbrown/mnbbrown.github.io/src/content/blog/2025-03-26-ai-tools-in-python.md

 Internally all of these tools convert the signature + docstring into a pydantic model…

-*Can’t do funny things with models like union types:* For example `SearchCustomerParamsV1 | SearchCustomerParamsV2` which produces `anyOf` schemas which aren’t supported by the models.
+*Can’t do funny things with models like union types.* For example `SearchCustomerParamsV1 | SearchCustomerParamsV2` which produces `anyOf` schemas which aren’t supported by the models.

-*You’re just writing normal python functions.
-T*ype hints in function signatures are more visible in IDEs without having to look at model definitions.
+*You’re just writing normal python functions.* Type hints in function signatures are more visible in IDEs without having to look at model definitions.
 Better integration with existing tooling (mypy, pylint, etc.)

-Cons:
+#### Cons

 *Action arguments interleaved with magic/injected variables.*  For example in the below example it may not be super clear which arguments are model provided vs dependency injected.

 ```python
 @tool()